iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ## Sampling  Distributions

 Population is the large group of data that we want to study.
-We pick a sample of people and try to compare how they perforom compared to the population.
-We collect different sample from the popultion for example 50 different records from a population.
+We pick a sample of people and try to compare how they perform compared to the population.
+We collect different sample from the population for example 50 different records from a population.

 There will be variation in each of these different samples.
 So each of these sample gives us slight variation from each other.
 So sample A is different from sample B and so on.
 When we collect different samples and find their mean or sd, then this set of information makes sample distribution.